-When entering or exiting an expressway, do so as quickly and as safely as possible, keeping in mind the following:

-- Unless absolutely necessary, never bring your vehicle to a complete stop immediately before entering any high-speed expressway.
+- When entering or exiting an expressway, do so as quickly and as safely as possible. - Unless absolutely necessary, never bring your vehicle to a complete stop immediately before entering any highspeed expressway.
 Enter and merge as safely as possible with the flow of traffic. - The emergency door must be unlocked (if lock-equipped) but securely latched when the school bus is in operation. - The driver must not back a bus at the school while students are in the vicinity unless a responsible person is present to guide the bus driver.